Education, English

 Introduction

 The name of the author, Paul Offit, is fairly popular in the autism communities.
 He worked a significant time in disproving the concept that autism is a cause of vaccination.
-He works as a Chief of Infectious Diseases at the Children’s Hospital of Philadelphia and is also a co-inventor of a vaccine which guards newborns against rotavirus.
-A number of books have been written by him including the one that discusses autism known as “Autism’s False Prophets” and there’s also one on the anti-vaccine movements, which consist of great segments on autism, namely “Deadly Choices, How the Anti-Vaccine Movement Threatens Us All.”
+He works as a Chief of Infectious Diseases at the Children’s Hospital of Philadelphia and is also a co-inventor of a vaccine that guards newborns against rotavirus.
+A number of books have been written by him, including one that discusses autism, known as “Autism’s False Prophets,” and there’s also one on the anti-vaccine movements, which consists of great segments on autism, namely “Deadly Choices, How the Anti-Vaccine Movement Threatens Us All.”
 His new book “Do You Believe in Magic?
 The Sense and Nonsense of Alternative Medicine” talk about the increasing use of alternative medicines and its adverse effects on health.

-The book “Do You Believe in Magic?” is written by the medical specialist Paul A. Offit.
+The book “Do You Believe in Magic?” was written by the medical specialist Paul A. Offit.
 It provides a contemptuous exposure of the alternative medicine industry and reveals how certain famous treatments are significantly useful because of the palliative reaction, most of them are costly, ineffective, and even fatal.
-The doctor and author of the book convinced that the alternative medicine can really be fatal and dangerous to our health.
+The doctor and author of the book are convinced that alternative medicine can really be fatal and dangerous to our health.
 This unregulated industry does not prove its assertions nor accept the risks.
 Offit draws a fine line between sensibility and nonsense using the dramatic and true life stories.
-He shows why any treatment whether alternative or conventional should be inspected.
-He is also of the opinion that some nonconventional techniques can be advantageous, in certain situations exceeding treatments and therapies provided by the traditional practitioners.
+He shows why any treatment, whether alternative or conventional, should be inspected.
+He is also of the opinion that some nonconventional techniques can be advantageous, in certain situations, exceeding treatments and therapies provided by traditional practitioners.
 Dr. Offit is straightforward enough in his stance and says, “There’s no such thing as alternative medicine.
 There’s the only medicine that works and medicine that doesn’t.”

 Summary

 “Do You Believe in Magic?” presents both sides of the story.
-It gives the pro side as well as the cons of the alternative medicines.
-He starts with exemplifying the advantages of using alternative medicine.
+It gives the pros and cons of alternative medicines.
+He starts by exemplifying the advantages of using alternative medicine.
 For instance, in his book he presented the success stories of different supplements practitioner such as faux cancer therapist Stanislaw Burzynski and chelationist Rashid Buttar.
-He also says that any substance or technique from the old traditions must be advantageous and natural things are good for health.
-Dr. Offit presents the claims regarding the alternative medicine to be true, but as soon as he starts going on the opposite side, one gets the whole image.
+He also says that any substance or technique from the old traditions must be advantageous, and natural things are good for health.
+Dr. Offit presents the claims regarding alternative medicine to be true, but as soon as he starts going on the opposite side, one gets the whole image.
 The subject of vitamins has a lot been emphasized in the book and also by the media.
 The author remarks how the industry got support and encouragement from the legislation which overlooked its harmful consequences.
-The book convinces that people who take supplements tend to live shorter than those with the same condition who do not take supplements.
+The book convinces us that people who take supplements tend to live shorter than those with the same condition who do not take supplements.

 Dr. Offit makes an in-depth analysis of the alternative medicine industry and those who support it.
 It is quite evident from the title of the book that it contains serious criticisms regarding vitamins, supplements, and herbal treatments.
 He states, “Treatments for illness or for prevention of illness are either proven through clinical studies or they are not.”
 Or it can be stated that the notion of an alternative medicine does not have any significance; either it is or it’s not.
 Also being a marvelous storyteller, Dr. Offit exposes certain fables regarding the alternative medicine in a highly comprehensible manner.
 He opinionates about the ineffectiveness of these so-called medicines and according to him, the great issue lies in the fact that they are measured differently than drugs.

 Hence, avoidance of some common vaccines took place due to which there has been a resurgence of instances of childhood diseases.
-There’s no proof that autism is an outcome of vaccination, but that does not discourage the celebrity inclination towards the alternative cures.
-Apart from the harmful effects of the supplementary treatments, Dr. Offit states one more disadvantage that is the wastage of money.
+There’s no proof that autism is an outcome of vaccination, but that does not discourage the celebrity inclination toward alternative cures.
+Apart from the harmful effects of the supplementary treatments, Dr. Offit states one more disadvantage, which is the wastage of money.
 Some of these treatments include chondroitin for knee cartilage, mega doses of vitamin C for colds, and saw palmetto for prostates.
 Some which do work are folic acid for preventing birth defects, and calcium and vitamin D for healthy bones.

 The author gives the answer to the question raised that why do people rely on these alternative medicines, and the answer is the placebo effect.
 He convinces that when people are told what these medicines can do, they take it and it works.
 The real cures can’t be replaced by the placebo effect.
 Dr. Offit also gives an instance of Steve Jobs who was suffering from a controllable pancreatic cancer.
 He took the supplements a year due to which his cancer spread and became inoperable.